starsky68/UGCRNN/README.md

 # UGCRNN
-# Paper is being submitted,Open source code after the paper is published.
+# Open source all code after publication of the paper.